thieu1995/mealpy/README.md

 In this example, the graph is represented as a NumPy array where each element represents the cost or distance between two nodes.

-Note that this implementation assumes that the graph is represented by a symmetric matrix, where graph[i,j] represents the distance between nodes i and j.
+Note that this implementation assumes that the graph is represented by a symmetric matrix, where `graph[i,j]` represents the distance between nodes `i` and `j`.
 If your graph representation is different, you may need to modify the code accordingly.

 Please keep in mind that this implementation is a basic example and may not be optimized for large-scale problems.